Reauthorizing Federal Terrorism Insurance

 Reauthorize and Strengthen TRIA: TRIA has been a tremendous success.
 It is a comprehensive plan to provide for economic continuity and recovery in the wake of a major terrorist attack, while simultaneously protecting taxpayers via a mandatory recoupment mechanism.
 We urge Congress to promptly enact a long-term reauthorization of this important program.

 • Allowing the program to sunset would threaten economic and homeland security.
 Should the program be allowed to sunset, we would expect a period of profound economic slow-down—posing a very real threat to our economic and homeland security.
-American businesses, schools, real estate owners, bond holders, and the entire financial services system all depend on their ability to finance insured collateral.
 Without the ability to maintain adequate insurance coverage, a business or a property owner’s capacity to finance is materially impaired and its liquidity is jeopardized.

 • The absence of terrorism insurance had significant economic and employment impacts.
 Due to deferred construction investment, the White House Council of Economic Advisors estimated that there was a direct loss of 300,000 jobs during the 14 months between 9/11 and TRIA’s enactment.
 In short, the lack of availability of terrorism insurance for commercial policyholders had a very real and far-reaching impact on the economy.

 • Federal analysis confirms TRIA’s ongoing effectiveness.
-RER concurs with the 2024 Department of Treasury Federal Insurance Office’s Report on the Effectiveness of the Terrorism Risk Insurance Program, which concluded that the current terrorism risk insurance program is “effective in making terrorism risk insurance available and affordable in the insurance marketplace,”6 and that there is insufficient “private reinsurance capacity for the exposure the Program currently supports in connection with a catastrophic terrorism loss.”7 There has been no evidence that private markets can develop adequate terrorism risk capacity without some type of federal participation.
+RER concurs with the 2024 Department of Treasury Federal Insurance Office’s Report on the Effectiveness of the Terrorism Risk Insurance Program, which concluded that the current terrorism risk insurance program remains effective and that private reinsurance capacity is insufficient to replace the federal backstop.

 • Letting TRIA lapse would destabilize the market and limit coverage.
-Without TRIA in place, we believe the availability of terrorism risk coverage will diminish, or insurers will simply stop offering the coverage altogether.
+Without TRIA in place, the availability of terrorism risk coverage will diminish, or insurers will simply stop offering the coverage altogether.
 CIAT members have seen evidence of this each time that TRIA has been up for renewal (most recently in 2019).
-In each instance, policy renewals often included “springing exclusions,” which would have voided terrorism coverage upon the expiration of TRIA.

 Background